amattn/checkdown/README.markdown

 If you need to reset the current set of group tags, you have two optoins.
 An empty hashtag will reset at the appropriate nested level.
 Or you can use a markdown-style divider (`---`) to do a full reset.

+### Notes

 Notes are just lines of text that start with neither square brackets (`[]`), dividers (`---`), or hashtags (`#`).

 ## Fully compliant clients

 Checkdown is designed to be mobile friendly.
 On many mobile devices, certain characters are easier to get to or require fewer taps.
 These typically include dot (`.`), dash (`-`), exclamation mark (`!`), and question mark (`?`).
 Furthermore, parenthesis (`()`) are typically easier to type than square brackets (`[]`).

-Checkdown fully-compliant clients (dedicated apps, IDE plugins, etc.) are required to have some smart autoformatting built in.
-Since checkdown is designed to support mobile clients, some example of the autoformatting include:
+In light of these common characteristics, fully-compliant clients (dedicated apps, IDE plugins, etc.) are required to have some smart autoformatting built in.
+Some example of the autoformatting include:

 - converting [] to [ ].
 - converting 1, 2 or 3 spaces, or a single tab to 4 spaces.